-- iv) The Representatives of Cuba, the European Community and Russia were willing to accept this measure with a regulation allowing vessels engaging in fishing activities in other areas outside the NAFO Regulatory Area to retain on board nets with a mesh size smaller than that prescribed for the said Area provided that these nets were securely lashed and stowed and not available for immediate use. - v) The Fisheries Commission agreed on the mesh sizes set out in two proposals (FC Working Papers 92/35, 2nd revision, Canada and 92/43, revised, European Community) and examined the question of admitting a temporary derogation (until 1 June 1994) from the 130 mm mesh size for nets made of certain materials as set out in the EC proposal.
+- iv) The representatives of Cuba, the EEC and Russia were willing to accept this measure with a regulation allowing vessels engaging in fishing activities in other areas outside the NAFO Regulatory Area to retain on board nets with a mesh size smaller than that prescribed for the said Area provided that these nets were securely lashed and stowed and not available for immediate use. - v) The Fisheries Commission agreed on the mesh sizes set out in two proposals (FC Working Papers 92/35, 2nd revision, Canada and 92/43, revised, EEC) and examined the question of admitting a temporary derogation (until 1 June 1994) from the 130 mm mesh size for nets made of certain materials as set out in the EEC proposal.

-This proposal was amended by the Representative of Denmark (in respect of Faroe Islands and Greenland), by adding a Note 2 to the text (see FC Working Paper 92/43, 2nd revision), in order to admit a derogation (120 mm) for polyamide nets of certain trade names.
+This proposal was amended by the representative of Denmark by adding a Note 2 to the text (see FC Working Paper 92/43, 2nd revision), in order to admit a derogation (120 mm) for polyamide nets of certain trade names.

-- vi) The Representative of the European Community had reservations about linking management measures to commercial products. - vii) A separate vote was taken on Note 2 which was adopted with 10 votes in favour, 1 vote against (EC) and no abstentions. - viii) A decision was then taken on the amended proposal as a whole which was adopted by a unanimous vote (11 votes).
-(Annex 9 -FC Doc.
-92/14) - ix) The Representative of the European Community explained his vote by saying that the Community would consider additional conditions when implementing the measure. - x) The Representative of Russia recalled his proposal for a request for advice from the Scientific Council on the introduction of 130 mm nets and for a review of STACTIC of the actual operating size of nets, pointing out that the effective selectivity of a 120 mm polyamide net corresponded to a 128-130 mm mesh (see FC Working Paper 92/49).

-- xi) Finally, the Fisheries Commission adopted by consensus a "one net rule".
-(Annex 10 - FC Doc.
+- vi) The representative of the EEC had reservations about linking management measures to commercial products. - vii) A separate vote was taken on Note 2 which was adopted with 10 votes in favour, 1 vote against (EEC) and no abstentions. - viii) A decision was then taken on the amended proposal as a whole which was adopted by a unanimous vote (11 votes).
+(Annex 9 FC Doc.
+92/14)

+- ix) The representative of the EEC explained his vote by saying that the EEC would consider additional conditions when implementing the measure. - x) The representative of Russia recalled his proposal for a request for advice from the Scientific Council on the introduction of 130 mm nets and for a review of STACTIC of the actual operating size of nets, pointing out that the effective selectivity of a 120 mm polyamide net corresponded to a 128-130 mm mesh (see FC Working Paper 92/49). - xi) Finally, the Fisheries Commission adopted by consensus a "one net rule".
+(Annex 10 FC Doc.
 92/10) - 3.10 STACTIC form of inspections, apparent infringements and their disposition (Agenda item 10.8: Annex 12 of FC Doc.
 92/3) - There was a general agreement on the amended form.
-The Representative of Canada pointed out that the last column should read: "Dispositions of apparent infringements...". - ii) The Commission adopted the form by consensus.
+The representative of Canada pointed out that the last column should read: "Dispositions of apparent infringements...". - ii) The Commission adopted the form by consensus.
 (Annex 11 FC Doc.
 92/9) - 3.11 Definition of an inspection party (Agenda item 10.9: Annex 13 of FC Doc.
 92/3) - i) There was a general agreement on the proposed guidelines after brief discussions. - ii) This proposal was adopted by consensus as set out in Annex 12 (FC Doc.
-92/11). - 3.12 Operation of the hail system (Agenda item 10.10: Annex 14 of FC Doc.
+92/11). - Operation of the hail system (Agenda item 10.10: Annex 14 of FC Doc.
 92/3; Annex 4 of FC Doc.
 92/4) - i) The Chairman ruled that this item was dealt with under agenda item 10.2 (item 3.4 of this Report). - 3.13 Coordination and financing of inspection activities in the Regulatory Area (Agenda item 10.11: Annex 15 of FC Doc.
 92/3; Annex of FC Doc.
 92/4) - i) The Fisheries Commission took note of the estimates by STACTIC. - 3.14 Scientific advice on minimum cod size, and minimum flatfish size in the Regulatory Area (Agenda item 10.12: Executive Summary of the Report of the Scientific Council Meetings, p.
-64) - i) The Representative of the European Community could not agree to the proposals before a procedure on how to measure the fish had been established.

-The Commission agreed to consider a draft by the European Community of a new proposal (FC Working Paper 92/44).
+64) - i) The representative of the EEC could not agree to the proposals before a procedure on how to measure the fish had been established. - The Commission agreed to consider a draft by the EEC of a new proposal (FC Working Paper 92/44).